-Indirect supervision is defined as "that supervision provided by a qualified radiographer immediately available to assist students regardless of the level of student achievement.
-Immediately available is interpreted as the physical presence of a qualified practitioner adjacent to the room or location where a radiographic procedure is being performed."
+Indirect supervision is defined as "student supervision provided by a qualified radiographer who is immediately available to assist students regardless of the level of student achievement."
 This does not include pager or phone availability.

-Qualified practitioner is defined as "a radiation therapist or radiographer possessing American Registry of Radiologic Technologists certification or equivalent and active registration in the pertinent discipline and practicing in the profession."
+Qualified practitioner is defined as a radiographer who "holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent, in radiography".